bobbyluig/bobbyluig.github.io/_posts/2024-04-24-the-elevator-is-slow.md

 def action_arrive(self, elevator_index: int, action: Action_Arrive):
     # ...
     if at_capacity:
-        def skip_floor(buttons, floor):
+        def skip_floor(buttons, floor, direction):
             yield self.env.timeout(0)
-            buttons[floor] = True
+            buttons[floor] = self.needs_button(direction, floor)

-        self.env.process(skip_floor(buttons, floor))
+        self.env.process(skip_floor(buttons, floor, direction))
     # ...
 ```

 We can implement this by creating a new process that re-presses the same directional button after the elevator leaves this floor.
-The zero-delay timeout is necessary  we get stuck in an finite loop.
+The timeout is necessary because the current process should not see the button pressed when deciding which floor to go to next.
+Otherwise, we get stuck in an infinite loop.
 In this case, `buttons` is already associated with a direction.
-Note that there are some complexities not shown here.
-In particular, it is not necessary to press the button in rare cases where a different elevator can service the request.
+Note that it is not always necessary to press the button again because in rare cases, a different elevator can service the request.

 ### Door Interruption